Torn Curtain: Filming

-Hitchcock initially wanted to shoot the film entirely on location in the Eastern Bloc but could not because he refused to give East German officials a copy of his screen play.
+Hitchcock initially wanted to shoot the film entirely on location in the Eastern Bloc but could not because he refused to give East German officials a copy of his screenplay.
 Moore later said that Hitchcock probably could have secured filming permits in East Germany, Czechoslovakia, and Poland if he had tried harder.

-Principal photography of the film began on 18 October 1965, on Stage 18 at the Universal back lot in Los Angeles.
+Principal photography of the film began on 18 October 1965 on Stage 18 at the Universal back lot in Los Angeles.
+Hein Heckroth was the film's production designer.
 The shooting schedule lasted three months, including a two-week hiatus while Paul Newman recuperated from a chin infection.
+Most of the film was shot on sets, with the various East German locales filled out by matte paintings and backdrops created by Albert Whitlock.
+A second unit captured exterior location shots in East Berlin, under the pretext of shooting a travel documentary.
+Some additional location shooting took place in Frankfurt, West Germany.
+A scene set at Karl Marx University was filmed at the University of Southern California.
 Filming was completed in mid-February 1966.

+Hitchcock sought a more grounded, naturalistic look for the film in comparison to the saturated color palettes of his previous films shot by Robert Burks.
+In lieu of Burks, who was unavailable, the director hired John F. Warren as his cinematographer.
+Warren had previously shot 81 episodes of Alfred Hitchcock Presents, and worked in the camera departments of his earlier films Rebecca and Spellbound.

 Although unexcited about his leading actress, Hitchcock was always very polite with Julie Andrews.
-About her experience making the film Andrews commented: "I did not have to act in Torn Curtain.
+About her experience making the film, Andrews commented: "I did not have to act in Torn Curtain.
 I merely went along for the ride.
 I don't feel that the part demanded much of me, other than to look glamorous, which Mr Hitchcock can always arrange better than anyone.
 I did have reservations about this film, but I wasn't agonized by it.
 The kick of it was working for Hitchcock.
 That's what I did it for, and that's what I got out of it."